 For standard Pacific Island and New Zealand itineraries (excluding Fiji and Papua New Guinea), visas may not be required as you will be considered in transit when you visit these ports as part of your cruise.
 If you are joining or leaving the ship in one of these countries, you are likely to require a visa.
 Some nationalities (excluding Australian and New Zealand passport holders) may require a visa for Fiji, even when transiting the country as part of your cruise.

 Visas for Papua New Guinea and Vietnam are issued upon arrival for all cruise passengers.
 Your passport must be valid for a minimum of 6 months beyond the date of the cruise return.

 Visa for Indonesia is issued upon arrival for most passengers, including Australian and New Zealand passport holders.

-All passengers travelling to Mozambique must hold a fully valid passport, the expiry date of which should be at least 6 months after the return date.
+All passengers traveling to Mozambique must hold a fully valid passport, the expiry date of which should be at least 6 months after the return date.

 In addition, all passengers, except SADC (Southern African Development Community) passport holders, can visit Mozambique either with a pre-issued visa or by purchasing a visa for Mozambique from Mozambican Immigration Officers.

 Before booking a cruise, consider those travel restrictions for each destination country that vary according to your citizenship.
 Please check with your travel agent, government agency, Embassy/Consulate to ensure that you have all the proper documentation to board the ship and enter each of the countries on your cruise.
 Contact the visa service of your choice, such as Pickvisa.com, for specific visa requirements, information, and fees that apply to your nationality.